muooon/EmoNavi/README.md

 # EmoNavi

 An emotion-driven optimizer that feels loss and navigates accordingly.
+※ This optimizer operates autonomously and does not require scheduling mechanisms.
+※ It converges reliably even with a constant learning rate.
+Give it a try!

 ## An emotion-driven optimizer that feels loss and navigates accordingly.